Summary: Act 1: Prologue

 Summary: Act I: Scene 1

-The Archbishop of Canterbury and the Bishop of Ely, two powerful English churchmen, confer with one another.
+In the play’s opening scene, the Archbishop of Canterbury and the Bishop of Ely, two powerful figures in the English clergy, confer with one another.
 They both express concern about a bill that has been brought up for the consideration of the king of England, Henry V. Canterbury and Ely don’t want the king to pass this bill into law because it would authorize the government to take away a great deal of the church’s land and money.
 The money would be used to maintain the army, support the poor, and supplement the king’s treasury.
 The clergymen, who have been made wealthy and powerful by this land and money, naturally want to keep it for themselves.

-In order to achieve his goal, the Archbishop of Canterbury has come up with a clever political strategy.
+To achieve this goal, the Archbishop of Canterbury has come up with a clever political strategy.
 The young King Henry V has been thinking about invading France, for he believes he has a claim to the throne of France as well.
 Canterbury anticipates that a war would distract the king from considering the bill to confiscate church property.
-So, to encourage Henry to concentrate on the invasion, Canterbury has made a promise to the king: he will raise a very large donation from the clergymen of the church to help fund the king’s war efforts.
+So, to encourage Henry to concentrate on the invasion, Canterbury has made a promise to the king: he will raise a very large donation from the church to help fund the king’s war efforts.

 Read a translation of Act 1: Scene 1.